-Have you looked at your Google Analytics (GA) report and seen duplicate URL results for what appear to be the same pages?
+Have you found duplicate URLs in Google Analytics (GA) for what appear to be the same pages?

-On the face of it, you may think that the URLs are the same, except upon closer investigation, you’ll notice that one URL has a trailing forward slash and the other doesn’t.
+On the face of it, you may think that the URLs are the same, but on closer inspection, you’ll notice that one URL has a trailing forward slash and the other doesn’t.
 This is actually quite a common issue.

 Let’s dive into the reasons why and learn how to fix it.